The Texas State Fair kicks off its 137th year in Dallas on September 29, 2023.

 Coupons As Currency

-- Best Taste — Savory: Deep Fried Pho
+- Best Taste — Savory: Dominican Fritura Dog

-Second, we agreed only to take a few bites of whatever we bought.
-This would allow us to try more foods and, I hoped, keep us from overeating.
+Second, we agreed to take only a few bites of whatever we bought.
+This would allow us to try more foods and, I hoped, prevent us from overeating.

 Meeting Big Tex